RESEARCH

 Peer-Reviewed Journal Articles in Korean

 Hee Chae, Kyung Suk Lee, and Jung-Ho Eom.
 2023.
 "The Development of Artificial Intelligence-Enabled Combat Swarm Drones in the Future Intelligent Battlefield."
-Convergence Security Journal, forthcoming (in Korean) [Link]
+Convergence Security Journal, 23(3): 66-71 (in Korean)

 The importance of combat drones has been highlighted through the recent outbreak of the Russia-Ukraine war.
 The combat drones played a significant role in changing the conventional wisdom of traditional warfare.
 Many pundits expect the role of combat swarm drones would be more crucial in future warfare.
 In this regard, this paper suggests the development of artificial intelligence-enabled combat swarm drones in the future battlefield.
 To transform the human-operated swarm drones into a fully autonomous weaponry system, our suggestions are the following.
 Developments of (1) AI algorithms for optimized swarm drone operations, (2) decentralized command and control systems, (3) inter-drones’ mission analysis and allocation technology, (4) enhanced drone communication security and (5) ethical guidelines for the autonomous system are crucial.
 Specifically, we suggest the development of AI algorithms for drone collision avoidance and moving target attacks.
 Also, in order to adjust rapidly changing military environment, decentralized command and control systems and mission analysis allocation technology are necessary.
 Lastly, cutting-edge communication technology and concrete ethical guidelines are essential for future AI-enabled combat swarm drones.